neobourbaki/Library/database/2KC0FK3Z/2KC0FK3Z_a.md

 \end{aligned}
 $$

-is a Lie algebra homoomorphism
+is a Lie algebra homomorphism.